Kinghack/kinghack.github.com/_posts/2016-08-24-thehardwayforsparktoreaddatafroms3.md

 After *cleaning my mind*, I try to fix out which situation I am in.
 In short, if I want to use prebuild2.4, I have to config jet3t library.
 If I want to use prebuild2.6, I have to config aws-java-sdk.
 Both are java project while I have almost zero background in java knowledge. **Time is limited**, I have to decide which way to continue trying… After a thought, I choose to config aws-java-sdk since It is *supported by AWS* itself.

-After searching code, I found there is no way I could config endpoint by *env variable* since code is like this
+After searching Spark source code, I found there is no way I could config endpoint by *env variable* since code is like [this](https://github.com/apache/spark/blob/ab648c0004cfb20d53554ab333dd2d198cb94ffa/core/src/main/scala/org/apache/spark/deploy/SparkHadoopUtil.scala#L87)

 ![](https://ooo.0o0.ooo/2016/08/23/57bcf8c6d547f.jpeg)